-Layers of yellow butter cake alternated with thick, fudgy buttercream frosting.
-So good that you’ll never know it’s a Gluten Free Golden Fudge Cake!
+Gluten Free Golden Fudge Cake has layers of yellow butter cake alternated with thick, fudgy buttercream frosting.
+So good that you’ll never know it’s gluten free!

 Do you have a Bucket List?
 You know, a compilation of things you simply have to do and see and accomplish during your life.
 How about a Recipe Bucket List?
 I don’t have one written down, but I have some ideas in my head – stuffed cabbage, macarons, mastering pie crust.
 This was one of them…

 Quick disclaimer – lots of photos here.
 I had such a hard time picking my faves!